bpi/bhq_translation/conveyance.md

 ```

 ### Confusable stop keys
 The following keys are confusable stops.
-These values for these keys should all sound similar.
-If you update the key entry names make sure also updat the dictionary keys to match.
+The values for these keys should all sound similar.
+The keys should match the corresponding key names in the dictionary.
 ```
 "confusable_stops":[
  "b_st",